redbubble/yak/README.md

       --okta-aws-saml-endpoint string   The app embed path for the AWS app within Okta --okta-domain string              The domain to use for requests to Okta -u, --okta-username string            Your Okta username
-      --version                         Print the current version and exit --                                Terminator for -/-- flags.
+      --okta-mfa-type string            The Okta MFA type for login --okta-mfa-provider string        The Okta MFA provider name for login --version                         Print the current version and exit --                                Terminator for -/-- flags.
 Necessary if you want to pass -/-- flags to subcommands
 ```